-Child Benefit and Child Tax Credit are paid to 16-19 year olds if they count as a ‘Qualifying Young Person’.
+Child Benefit, Child Tax Credit and Universal Credit can include a 16-19 year old as your dependent if they count as a ‘Qualifying Young Person’.

 A 'Qualifying Young Person' is someone who is: